OSVVM/osvvm.github.io/README.md

  - [Verification IP](https://github.com/OSVVM/VerificationIP)
    - Repository that includes all of the
    OSVVM model library  IP as submodules.
-   - Facilitates easy download using git clone with the "--recursive" flag:
+   - Download the entire OSVVM model library using git clone with the "--recursive" flag:
         `$ git clone --recursive https://github.com/OSVVM/VerificationIP.git`
    - Note submodules are not included in the GitHub zip files
  - [AXI4 Lite](https://github.com/OSVVM/AXI4)